himbeles/geo3d/README.md

 ## Building the docs
-The documentation can be built by running
+The documentation can be built from the `.ipynb` documents in the `/docs` folder by running
 ```sh
 make html
 ```
-within the `/doc` folder.